OpenFn/lightning/kafka_testing/KAFKA_ARCHITECTURE.md

 - If the `MessageCandidateSetCandidate` is associated with a `WorkOrder` that has completed successfully, the TriggerKafkaMessage record will be deleted.

-Once the `MessageCandidateSetWorker` has completed processing the MCSID, it will `enqueue` a message to itself using `Process.send_after` to request the next MCSID.
+Once the `MessageCandidateSetWorker` has completed processing the MCS, it will `enqueue` a message to itself using `Process.send_after` to request the next MCS.

 Before a `MessageCandidateSetWorker` interacts with a `MessageCandidateSetCandidate` it will attempt to lock the TriggerKafkaMessage